thomasabishop/eolas/Programming_Languages/Shell/Expansions_and_substitutions.md

 a b c
 ```

 We can also set sequences.
-If we wanted to count to twenty in intervals of two:
+If we wanted to count to twenty in intervals of two

 ```
 echo {1..20..2}